Quick Start Guide

 - View and search through your existing custom monitoring estate

-- Click into an existing monitor to see how it is configured, how it is running and what incidents it has generated
+- Click into an existing monitor to see how it is configured, how it is running and what alerts it has generated

 - Create new custom monitoring